-Class action initiated over government’s Robodebt scheme
+Class action initiated over government’s robodebt scheme

 He said the amounts owed will vary from case to case but the average repayments could be a few thousand dollars which is vital from a financial and wellbeing perspective for people who are least able to afford it.

 “The people in this class action were not gaming the system.
-They had honest claims to payments and allowances that Robodebt wrongly assessed, penalised and pursued with harsh consequences.”
+They had honest claims to payments and allowances that robodebt wrongly assessed, penalised and pursued with harsh consequences.”

 Follow CIO Australia on Twitter and Like us on Facebook… Twitter: @CIO_Australia, Facebook: CIO Australia, or take part in the CIO conversation on LinkedIn: CIO Australia